tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 ## TSCs deck

+At AJT we believe that
+the most effective way to learn vocabulary is through targeted sentence cards.
+This version of the deck is what I personally recommend.

 On the front there's an example sentence.
 The target word appears highlighted.
 When reviewing the cards you can decide whether you want to read the whole sentence or not.
+When you hover over each word, a furigana reading appers on top.
 You can also press the `p` key on your keyboard to immediately reveal all kanji readings.

 <p align="center"><img alt="tsc" class="shadow" src="img/jp1k-tsc.webp"></p>